 - The show itself is 90 minutes, with no intermission.

-- Beverages are available for purchase inside the theater, however, there is no food for purchase.
+- Beverages and snacks (popcorn, candy, pretzels) are available for purchase inside the theater

 - All photography and videos are NOT permitted during the entire performance.
-All photos included in this article are from the preshow, with the exception of the featured image provided by Disney Media Relations.
+All photos included in this article are from the preshow and curtain call, along with images provided by Disney Media Relations.